penoonan/app/README.md

 ##Menus

 Normally when you create a Wordpress menu, you use the `add_menu_page()` function and pass a callback that defines everything the menu should display.
-With Sketch, you create a menu by extending the `\Sketch\WpMenuAbstract` or `\Sketch\WpSubmenuAbstract` class.
+With Sketch, you create a menu by extending the `\Sketch\Menu\WpMenuAbstract` or `\Sketch\Menu\WpSubmenuAbstract` class.
 Define the menu title, slug and permissions etc as properties of the class, and Sketch will take care of the rest.
 Sketch's menu classes have a routing class as a dependency, and `this->router->resolve()` is the callback passed to Wordpress when the menu is created at runtime.

 If you need to add any actions associated with the menu (i.e., enqueueing public assets), override the menu's `addActions()` method, and add those actions there using the menu's `\Sketch\WpApiWrapper` instance.
 For example: